gillian-guide/gillian-guide.github.io/docs/essential-modding/shader-fixes.en.md

     - Instructions:
         * Go to the [Releases](https://github.com/Parallellines0451/GTAIV.ShaderFixesCollection/releases) page.
         * Download the latest version.
         * Extract the files from the :material-folder:==1.
-Main== to your game folder, replacing all files when prompted.
+Main== into the game folder, replacing all files when prompted.
         ???+ tip "Console-like Gamma"
             If you also want to have console-like gamma, extract :material-folder:==2.
-Addons\Console-like Gamma== to your game folder, replacing all files when prompted.
+Addons\Console-like Gamma== into the game folder, replacing all files when prompted.
             <figure markdown>
                 ![Image title](assets/console-gamma.png)
                 <figcaption></figcaption>